Frank Zappa's musical language

 - Absolutely free section at "America drinks": Art Tripp showing how Zappa indicated the band to play in 5.

-- Weasels ripped my flesh section at "Toad of the short forest": other hand signals for the band.
+- Weasels ripped my flesh section at "Prelude to the afternoon of a sexually aroused gas mask": other hand signals for the band.

 - Tinsel town rebellion section at "Dance contest": audience participation in the shape of a dance contest.